Schedule a free consultation

 TRAUMA

 Many of the struggles that bring people into therapy (such as feeling anxious or depressed) are much more than what they appear on the surface.
-When we get to understand these issues more deeply, we usually discover that the symptoms are actually solutions to adverse, overwhelming, or traumatic experiences.
-While some examples of trauma are more obvious to us, any experience that leads to unresolved autonomic nervous response (i.e., feeling stuck is a state of helplessness, fear, or shame) may be understood as trauma.
-Trauma may be the result of something that happened, such as an assault, or it may be the result of what didn't happen, such as receiving the emotional care that we needed as a child.
-Additionally, trauma can be ongoing, such as living in a dangerous home environment, or it can be singular, such as experiencing a severe car accident.
-Most of the people I see in therapy have at least some relational trauma that they may or may not be aware of when we first begin our work together.
-I believe that whether we are coming to therapy for trauma or not, it's often an influence of our suffering, and therefore deserves loving attention.
+When we get to understand these issues more deeply, we often discover that the symptoms are a byproduct of or protective response to adverse, overwhelming, or traumatic experiences.
+While some examples of trauma are more obvious to us, any experience that leads to feeling stuck is a state of helplessness, fear, or shame may be understood as trauma.
+Trauma may be the result of something that happened, such as physical abuse, or it may be the result of what didn't happen, such as receiving the emotional care that we needed as a child.

 SELF-ESTEEM